leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 However, this whole proof is beginning to get unmanageable.
 The next step would be to introduce a variable standing for the length of the result of swapping, show that it is equal to `arr.size`, and then show that this variable is also equal to the length of the array that results from the recursive call.
 These equality statement can then be chained together to prove the goal.
-It's much easier, however, to carefully reformulate the statement to be proved such that the induction hypothesis is automatically strong enough and the variables are already introduced.
+It's much easier, however, to carefully reformulate the theorem statement such that the induction hypothesis is automatically strong enough and the variables are already introduced.
 The reformulated statement reads:
 ```lean
 {{#example_in Examples/ProgramsProofs/InsertionSort.lean insert_sorted_size_eq_redo_0}}